Amazon says latest wind and solar deals make it the world’s largest corporate buyer of renewable energy

 Between its own projects, and sources of renewable energy already feeding into the electric grids powering Amazon infrastructure, 42% of the company’s operations in 2019 were powered by renewable energy.

 But Amazon’s real estate footprint — and its need for power — are growing fast.
 The company ended 2019 with 333 million square feet of warehouses, data centers, office space and physical stores, including Whole Foods grocery stores.
-This year alone, Amazon has expanded its fulfillment center footprint by 50% to meet pandemic-driven surges in online shopping, according a recent federal securities filing.
+This year alone, Amazon has expanded its fulfillment center footprint by 50% to meet pandemic-driven surges in online shopping, according to a recent federal securities filing.
 Meanwhile, work-from-home policies and online schooling have led to rising demand for new data centers from Amazon and other cloud-computing providers like Microsoft and Google, said Conan Lee, a data center analyst at commercial brokerage JLL.

 Amazon’s expanding need for energy means that while procuring additional power from renewable sources is a “major” step forward in fighting climate change, the company has more work to do on sustainability, said University of Washington professor Stuart Adler, who researches energy storage at the school’s Clean Energy Institute.